SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Methods	            Pros	                               Cons
 =================== ====================================== ========================================================================
-SNI                 Works with server configuration(default)	           Does not support Windows XP and IE6 Multi Certificate	Works with replaced certification	               The subject of main domain or service has to be the same and reissuing the certification could be too frequent
+SNI                 Works with server configuration(default)	           Does not support Windows XP and IE6 Multi Certificate	Works with replaced certificate	               The subject of main domain or service has to be the same and reissuing the certificate could be too frequent
 Multi Port          Works with modified port	               The web page has to specifiy HTTPS ports Multi NIC	        Works with server configuration(most popular)    NIC and additional IP configuration are required
 =================== ====================================== ========================================================================